0xced/xcproj/README.md

 **xcproj** is a command line tool for manipulating Xcode project files.
 It doesn’t do much yet.
 It also serves as a testbed for [XCDUndocumentedChecker](https://github.com/0xced/xcproj/blob/develop/Sources/XCDUndocumentedChecker.m).

+## Requirements

+xcproj works with Xcode 5 and 6.
+Xcode 4 support has been discontinued.

 ## Installation

 ### Homebrew